-We have audited the financial statements of the governmental activities, its major fund and the aggregate remaining fund information of Sunshine Charter Academy of Broward, Inc. d/b/a SunEd High School (the "School") as of and for the year ended June 30, 2013, and have issued our report thereon dated September 27, 2013.
+We have audited the financial statements of Sunshine Charter Academy of Broward, Inc. d/b/a SunEd High School (the "School"), a charter school and component unit of the District School Board of Broward County, Florida, (the "School") as of and for the fiscal year ended June 30, 2014, and have issued our report thereon dated September 29, 2014.